blahblahblah-/goodservice-v2/README.md

 Next, you'll need to sign up for a developer account with the MTA.
 To do so, go to [https://api.mta.info](https://api.mta.info).
 You'll get an API key and set it as `MTA_KEY` env variable.

 Finally, you'll need to download the current static schedules from the MTA.
 Go to [https://web.mta.info/developers/developer-data-terms.html](https://web.mta.info/developers/developer-data-terms.html), agree to the terms, and then download the data for New York City Transit.
-(Ctrl+F for "GTFS".)
+(Ctrl+F for "GTFS".).
 Put this into the `import` folder and unzip it.
+From the same site, download the Station Locations file (Stations.csv), and save it into the same directory.

 Finally, to run the app locally, do